annwyl21/heatmap_weather/README.md

 - Cleaning up the data by skipping the first 6 rows of written explanation of the data, renaming the columns, and removing the # symbol from the sunshine hours from September 2005 onwards.
 The # denoted use of an alternative sensor.
 - Recognising how the numpy data grid generates the data and my axes are correctly labelled, e.g. January is in the right place.
 - Coding in a defined centre point for a colourbar
+- Researching the problem when the computer decides to default to 1970's time

 ### Challenges yet to overcome:
 - In order to use the data I had to manually remove all the data from 2021, stopping the data at December 2020 instead, as this created a column problem.